 Why the early exit?
 By using the nationality of his Canadian-born mother, he was able to avoid the apartheid-era conscription, and create an opening to North America to act as a stepping stone to the United States.

-At-a-Glance: Elon Musk’s Schools and Dates
+At-a-Glance: Elon Musk’s Education Summary

-Level | Institution | Years | Notes |
+| Degree | Field of Study | Institution | Notes |

 Elon Musk Degrees: The U.S. Chapter

-Musk came to Canada in 1989 but in 1992, he transferred to the University of Pennsylvania and moved to the U.S. There he took a two-course load, physic in the College of Arts and Sciences and economics at Wharton.
+Musk came to Canada in 1989 but in 1992, he transferred to the University of Pennsylvania and moved to the U.S. There he took a two-course load, physics in the College of Arts and Sciences and economics at Wharton.
 In spite of the fact that he graduated in 1995, his degrees were awarded by the university in 1997 (a fact that confuses many chronologies).

 Summers he spent near the action.
 He worked at Pinnacle Research Institute (energy storage) by day and Rocket Science Games by night in 1994, a first experience of the Silicon Valley rhythmic.

 Later, in 1995, he went to California, joined the Ph.D. program in materials science at Stanford, and dropped out almost at once.
 His reasoning was simple: either do a Ph.D. and see what the internet will do, or get in and contribute to its creation.
-He decided on the latter and co-founded Zip2.
-What started at a few thousand dollars ($2,000 from Elon, $5,000 from Kimbal, $8,000 from Kouri, plus seed funding from angel investors) was sold for roughly $307 million.
-This sale increased Musk’s personal wealth by $22 million.
-Since then he started to make more money every second than most high-profile businesspersons in America.

 What, Exactly, Are Elon Musk’s Degrees?